Gresham College – A Short, Personal, Alternative History

 At Gresham College, we seek to reinterpret the ‘new learning’ of Sir Thomas’s time in contemporary terms.
 Our emphasis is on sharing knowledge, exchanging ideas, fusing old views and generating new insights.
 Gresham College is increasingly important for those living and working in London as the traditional universities and colleges focus on qualifications and are less able to offer the extra-mural activities they once did.
 We have no conscripts: we have a community of people who come because they want to, because they find the lectures and seminars topical, informative and enjoyable.
 Gresham College is about personal, higher education from dipping into one lecture to completing a series.
 I often lord over my academic friends that our current Registrar continues a long tradition of Registrary excellence – in over 400 years no registrar has admitted a single student.

-I found the four years at Gresham College extremely rewarding and remain a Trustee and Fellow and my firm continues to work on Long Finance and the London Accord with Gresham College.
+Yes, I am a Gresham Groupie.
+I found the four years at Gresham College extremely rewarding and remain a Trustee and Fellow, and my firm continues to work on Long Finance and the London Accord with Gresham College.
 Sir Thomas Gresham is synonymous with Gresham’s Law, best expressed as “good money drives out bad”.
 I often think that the best people in the world come to work in one of the best cities in the world because Gresham College has a part in helping good discussion drive out bad.
 Our 16th century Open University is going strong in the 21st.

 To view all Michael’s Gresham lectures.